 In India, tiger safaris generally take place in an open jeep, a minibus known as a canter or, less common nowadays, on the back of an elephant.
-Known as ‘tiger shows’, these are controversial, as discussed in our ‘issues’ section, however these treks have become an important source of income for tiger conservation in some parks in India.
-In general, outside national parks that provide tiger safaris, we do not support elephant trekking at Responsible Travel.
-Read our guide on elephant conservation
+Known as tiger shows, these are controversial, as discussed on our Responsible Tourism page.
+These treks do bring in tourists and income for the parks and arguably helps tiger conservation.
+At however Responsible Travel we do not support any elephant trekking.
+Read our guide on elephant trekking here.

 In any case, you get much better interpretation and wildlife knowledge from a guide on a jeep tour, as elephant guides are ‘mahouts’ or elephant trainers, where the focus is on controlling the elephant rather than promoting the environment.
 An ideal number of people in your jeep is four, keeping the noise impact to a minimum and also ensuring you comfort on the game drive.
 In more remote tiger habitats, such as in Nepal, Bhutan and Siberia, exploring by foot is more common.